 Modalism heresy teaches that the Trinity is not three distinct persons, but just different modes that God reveals himself to human beings.
 So under modalism, God acts as the Father in the Old Testament, the Son in the Gospels, and the Spirit in Acts and the Epistles.
 Modalism teaches that one God just changes forms or modes over the course of scripture.
 Modalism is a heresy because it denies the distinction of God.
 God does not just change forms but exists as Three Persons in unity.
 In Scripture we see explicit Trinitarian references, especially at Jesus’ baptism where the Father speaks, the Spirit descends, and the Son is in the water.
 All three persons exist at the same moment in history.
 Modalism denies the distinction of the Persons in the Trinity.

 Arianism is named after the heretic Arius.
-Arius was condemned by the Council of Nicea in 325 AD.
+Arius was condemned by the Council of Nicea in 325, AD.
 He taught that the Son was at one point created by God the Father.
 His motto was that “There was a time when the Son did not exist”.
-Jesus then becomes a created being and thus less than fully God.
+Jesus then becomes a created being and thus lesser than the Father.
 Arianism clearly denies the deity of the three persons.
 Under Arianism Jesus is less than fully God.
 Unfortunately, Arianism is still around and can found within the Jehovah’s Witnesses teachings.
 In the Scripture we see “in Him (Jesus), the fullness of God was pleased to dwell” (Col 1:9).
 Jesus isn’t a demigod or partially god.
 Jesus is fully God.
 Arianism denies the deity of each person in the Trinity.

 FALSE ANALOGIES OF THE TRINITY

 How the analogy goes: “The Trinity is like an egg.
-In one egg you have the white, the yoke, and the shell composing one full egg.”
+In one egg you have three distinct parts, the albumen, the yolk, and the shell, composing one full egg.”

-Therefore, the Church believes, then, that only One God exists but this God exists as a unity of Three Persons: a Trinity (FATHER, SON, AND HOLY SPIRIT).
+Therefore, the Church believes, then, that only One God exists but this God exists as a unity of Three Persons: A Trinity (FATHER, SON, AND HOLY SPIRIT).
 God does NOT exist as three separate beings.
-Instead, each person is co-equal, co-powerful and co-eternal.
+Instead, each Person is co-equal, co-powerful, and co-eternal with the other two Persons.
 While each person is distinct, they are never separate from one another.